 The best way to ensure adoption is to pick tools that fit into existing habits.
 A platform that works inside Gmail, for example, doesn't require reps to learn a new interface or switch between tabs.
 This is why some tools see 90% adoption in the first week.
 When you make the tool easy to use, you make it easy for reps to get time back.

-Review and Improve Your Processes
+Regularly Review and Refine Your Processes

 Your sales process is not static.
 As your team grows and your market changes, new inefficiencies will appear.
 Set aside time every quarter to review your team’s workflows.
 Are reps complaining about a new admin task?
 Are deals getting stuck at a certain stage?
 Use your tool’s analytics to spot bottlenecks.